 Expect to spend about $2,500 to get the bike and the shoes.
 That’s more than double the cost of what you might spend on a high-end spin bike.
 Plus, there’s a $39.95/mo subscription fee that goes along with that.

 I searched and searched, and eventually found one used for $1,800.

 There IS a “poor-man’s” version, though, that’s worth paying attention to.
 You can download the Peloton app to your phone or tablet, use your own stationary bike, and get the same basic experience.
 The only downside to not having the Peloton bike is that your stats don’t show up on the leaderboard and — let’s face it — the giant HD touch-screen on the Peloton bike is gorgeous and does a lot in terms of making you feel like you’re right there in the studio.

 The “poor man’s” version is also a lot cheaper, at only $19.95/mo.

 I’m told you can buy cadence and power sensors for after-market bikes that will pair with an iPad and give you the same basic stats, but I’ve never experimented with it.
 Honestly, that may be more trouble than it’s worth.

-60 minutes after starting my first class using the “poor-man’s” version on my free trial, I was ready to swipe my credit card for the bike, and the full subscription.
+Sixty minutes after starting my first class using the “poor-man’s” version on my free trial, I was ready to swipe my credit card for the bike and the full subscription.
 I just had the best spin workout of my life, and I wasn’t even on a real Peloton bike!

-The online experience is so close to being the same as in-person, that I feel no desire to drive to a local spin studio.
+The online experience is so close to being the same as in-person that I feel no desire to drive to a local spin studio.
 In fact, I think the days of group-fitness in gyms are numbered.
 It’s that good.
-And having access to the world’s top instructors is pretty amazing.
+To top it off, having access to the world’s top instructors is pretty amazing.

 Is it worth the money?